eigerco/polka-storage/docs/src/pallets/index.md

 ## Overview

-The Polka Storage parachain is all about making storage deals, let us go over how a deal is done!
+The Polka Storage parachain is all about making storage deals.
+Let us go over how a deal is done!

 Before anything else, [Storage Providers](../glossary.md#storage-provider) need to register themselves with the [Storage Provider Pallet](./storage-provider.md) — they can do so using the [`register_storage_provider`](./storage-provider.md#register_storage_provider) extrinsic.